 He’s a man who insists that his faith dictates that certain people do not have the right to live, period.
 That’s something that’s never gone away and probably never will.
 It’s still one of the most dangerous things that people believe in modern society.
 It’s the cause of most of the world’s extremely terrible conflicts.
 It’s at the root of some of the most horrific acts of violence.
 Here, just as he does with the Dead series, Romero is looking at this under a microscope.
 He’s using the relationship between these two characters to look at the ugly side of religion—not saying that having faith is terrible, but that being stuck in archaic beliefs does nothing but breed conflict and prejudice.

 Martin believes he’s a vampire, yes, but he believes that because it’s the only thing he’s ever been told.
 By the time his cousin Christina enters his life, trying to get him some help, it’s already too late.
 That’s the tragedy at the core of the movie, which Romero explores in a brilliant and poignant way.
 The one person who could probably help Martin and get through to him enters his life just at the point when he is truly beyond help.

 If anything, Martin should be remembered for its place in the scope of vampire cinema, let alone Romero’s filmography.
 It’s so clearly a product of the same era that essentially produced the sympathetic vampire.
-The ‘70s was a decade of Dark Shadows and Interview With the Vampire.
+The ‘70s was a decade of Dark Shadows and Interview With the Vampire (in book form).
 Martin certainly takes the concept of adding humanity to vampirism to the most literal degree.
 The result is truly one of the best horror films of its decade.